aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To launch the phase 2 pretraining job, run the same python script ``dp_bert_large_hf_pretrain_hdf5.py``
-as before except with different options for phase 2:
+as before except with different options for phase 2.
+Again, we are using full BFloat16 casting and stochastic rounding
+by setting environment variable ``XLA_USE_BF16=1``.
+For phase 2, we are using global batch size of 32768, with worker device batch size of 2
+and gradient accumulation microsteps of 512.

 .. code:: shell